 Or is there another solution?

-I’ll show you how to become (almost) invisible on the net.
+I’ll show you how to become (almost) invisible on the web.

-Instead of own accounts on Facebook & Co. forever, you can greatly improve your privacy on the Internet with some rules.
+Instead of deleting your own accounts on Facebook & Co. forever, you can significantly improve your privacy on the Internet with a few rules.

 The year 2018 was full of data scandals with extremely large data leaks.
-This started with the disclosure of the Facebook data scandal surrounding Cambridge Analytica in the spring.
-It then continued with the Marriott Leak, in which half a billion customer data were captured in December 2018.
-Since then, the social networkers are in turmoil.
+It started with the discovery of the Facebook data scandal surrounding Cambridge Analytica in the spring.
+It then continued with the Marriott leak, in which half a billion customer data were stolen in December 2018.
+Since then, the social networkers have been in an uproar.
 Many want to turn their backs on Facebook and Co.

-Do you have to give up your networks completely?
+Do you have to give up your networks completely now?

-For people without job-related needs, to present themselves in networks that may be a solution.
-Most of us, however, are on Facebook, Instagram & amp; Co. instructed.
+For people without a job-related need to present themselves in networks, this might be a solution.
+Most of us, however, rely on Facebook, Instagram & Co.

-You have to be as good as invisible on the internet.
-Then it is not necessary to dissolve all his accounts on the major social media platforms.
+You just have to be as good as invisible on the Internet.
+Then it is not necessary to close all of your accounts on the major social media platforms.

-You have this setting option in virtually all popular Internet browsers.
-In Google’s Chrome browser, right-click on the browser icon in the system tray.
-There you choose then: “new incognito window” select.
+You can find this setting option in practically all common browsers.
+In Google’s Chrome browser, right-click the browser icon in the system tray.
+There you then choose: Select “new incognito window”.

 As soon as you surf invisibly, you do not create a surf history in the browser.
-Also no surf data like cookie files or temporary internet files are stored.
-This mode also prevents visited web pages from reading your browser data.
-This protects your privacy much better.
+No surfing data such as cookie files or temporary Internet files are saved either.
+This mode also prevents the websites you visit from reading your browser data.
+This means that your privacy is much better protected.

 2. Prohibit session cookies.

-Service operators such as web mailers require that the browser can set a so-called session cookie when logging in.
-In order to allow this, but in any case to divulge as little data as possible, you can ban the storage of third-party cookies in the browser.
-They are usually required by online advertising providers to track your browsing behavior.
+Service operators such as web mailers require the browser to set a so-called session cookie when logging in.
+In order to allow this, but in any case to disclose as little data as possible, you can prohibit the storage of third-party cookies in the browser.
+They are usually requested from online advertising providers in order to track your surfing behavior.

-If you are using Facebook for personal rather than professional purposes, you should set the default setting for posts from “public” to “friends.”
-You can not show strangers their own posts when selecting the profile by setting in the “Public posts” settings that only friends can subscribe and not all members.
+If you only use Facebook privately instead of professionally, you should change the standard setting for posts from “public” to “friends”.
+You cannot let strangers show your own contributions when selecting the profile by setting under the settings for “public contributions” that only friends can subscribe and not all members.

-This is just a small selection to make your activities on the Internet safer.
-There are certainly other options, but hereby you are already on the right path to increase your privacy considerably.
+This is just a small selection to make your online activities safer.
+There are certainly other options, but you are already on the right path to significantly increase your private protection.